datatrail-jhu/08_data/manuscript/02_csvfiles.md

 ![Find local file](images/02_csvfiles/02_data_csvfiles_04.png)

 Now that your file is not yet imported to your environment.
 The most intuitive way to import csv files into R is to use the command `read.csv()`.
-Inside the paranthesis, write the name of the file and the file extension (.csv).
+Inside the parenthesis, write the name of the file and the file extension (.csv).
 Make sure you type the exact name.
 Save the imported data in a data frame called `my_csv_data`.
 Your data will not be imported into R environment.
 If you use the command `head(my_csv_data)` you will see the first several rows of your imported data frame.
 It's important to know that `read.csv()` is a general form of the function `read.delim()`.
 We'll learn about `read.delim()` at the end of this lesson.

 ```r
 my_csv_data <- read.csv("sample_data.csv")